pubkey/rxdb/docs-src/replication.md

 If your backend for any reason is not able to provide a full `pullStream$` that contains all events and the checkpoint, you can instead only emit `RESYNC` events that tell RxDB that anything unknown has changed on the server and it should run the pull replication via `checkpoint iteration`.

 When the client goes offline and online again, it might happen that the `pullStream$` has missed out some events.
-Therefore the `pullStream$` should also emit a `RESYNC` event each time the client reconnects.
+Therefore the `pullStream$` should also emit a `RESYNC` event each time the client reconnects, so that the client can become in sync with the backend via the `checkpoint iteration` mode.

 ## Data layout on the server